Didache: Eucharist

 The Didache basically describes the same ritual as the one that took place in Corinth.
-As with Paul's First Letter to the Corinthians, the Didache confirms that the Lord's supper was literally a meal, probably taking place in a "house church."
+As with Paul's First Letter to the Corinthians, the Didache confirms that the Lord's supper was literally a meal, probably taking place in a "house church".
 The order of cup and bread differs both from present-day Christian practice and from that in the New Testament accounts of the Last Supper, of which, again unlike almost all present-day Eucharistic celebrations, the Didache makes no mention.

 Chapter 10 gives a thanksgiving after a meal.
 The contents of the meal are not indicated: chapter 9 does not exclude other elements as well that the cup and bread, which are the only ones it mentions, and chapter 10, whether it was originally a separate document or continues immediately the account in chapter 9, mentions no particular elements, not even wine and bread.
 Instead it speaks of the "spiritual food and drink and life eternal through Thy Servant" that it distinguishes from the "food and drink (given) to men for enjoyment that they might give thanks to (God)".
 After a doxology, as before, come the apocalyptic exclamations: "Let grace come, and let this world pass away.
 Hosanna to the God (Son) of David!
 If any one is holy, let him come; if any one is not so, let him repent.
 Maranatha.
 Amen".
 The prayer is reminiscent of Revelation 22:17–20 and 1 Corinthians 16:22.

-John Dominic Crossan endorses John W. Riggs' 1984 The Second Century article for the proposition that "there are two quite separate eucharistic celebrations given in Didache 9–10, with the earlier one now put in second place".
+John Dominic Crossan endorses John W. Riggs' proposal in a 1984 The Second Century article that "there are two quite separate eucharistic celebrations given in Didache 9–10, with the earlier one now put in second place".
 The section beginning at 10.1 is a reworking of the Jewish birkat ha-mazon, a three-strophe prayer at the conclusion of a meal, which includes a blessing of God for sustaining the universe, a blessing of God who gives the gifts of food, earth, and covenant, and a prayer for the restoration of Jerusalem; the content is "Christianized", but the form remains Jewish.
 It is similar to the Syrian Church eucharist rite of the Holy Qurbana of Addai and Mari, belonging to "a primordial era when the euchology of the Church had not yet inserted the Institution Narrative in the text of the Eucharistic Prayer".